recrm/Udebs/README.md

 ### Tutorial

-See the [tutorial.ipynb](Tutorial) for a quick primer on how to use udebs.
+See [tutorial.ipynb](tutorial.ipynb) for a quick primer on how to use udebs.
 As well there are demos available in the demos folder.

 ## Authors